Aman9026/100DaysOfMachineLearning/Regression/SimpleLinearExample.md

 >>> from sklearn.externals import joblib
 >>> joblib.dump(model, 'salary.pk1')
 ```
-## Create App for salary Estimator uses by other User:
+## App of salary Estimator than can be used by other User:

 Create file from text editor, save content in salary_app.py: